Joseph Massino: The family regroups

 During his meetings with Massino in prison, Vitale, on behalf of the Bonannos' capos, urged his brother-in-law to become boss in name as well as in fact.
 Rastelli had spent all but two years of his reign behind bars, and many felt Massino would bring the family stability.
 Massino was reluctant to take over as long as Rastelli was alive.
 Not only was he respectful of Rastelli's sponsorship of his Mafia career, but Mafia tradition dictates that a boss keeps his title for life unless he abdicates.
 However, in the spring of 1991, Massino ordered Vitale to "make me boss" as soon as Rastelli died; Rastelli died on June 24, 1991.
 A few days after his funeral, Massino instructed Vitale to call a meeting of the family's capos, and Massino was acclaimed as boss.

 Massino was granted two years' supervised release on November 13, 1992.
 During that time, he could not associate with convicted mafiosi.
 To get around this restriction, Massino named Vitale underboss and retained him as his messenger for the duration of his supervised release.
 While the FBI suspected Vitale was a mafioso, he had never been convicted of a Mafia-related crime.
 The FBI would thus have no reason to be suspicious of him associating with Massino since they were brothers-in-law.
 He returned to his job at King Caterers, and in 1996 became co-owner of Casablanca, a well-reviewed Maspeth Italian restaurant.

-Massino was 48 years old at the time of his accession, and knew that he potentially had a long reign ahead of him.
+Massino was 48 years old at the time of his accession and knew that he potentially had a long reign ahead of him.
 With this in mind, he was determined to avoid the pitfalls that landed other Mafia bosses in prison.
-Inspired by Genovese boss Vincent Gigante, Massino forbade his men from saying his name out loud due to FBI surveillance.
+Inspired by Genovese boss Vincent "The Chin" Gigante, Massino forbade his men from saying his name out loud due to FBI surveillance.
 Instead, they were to touch their ears when referring to him.
 Massino gained the nickname "The Ear" because of this.
 Massino took a great number of precautions in regards to security and the possibility of anything incriminating being picked up on a wiretap.
 He closed the family's longtime social clubs.
 He also arranged family meetings to be conducted in remote locations within the United States.
 In some cases, he held meetings in foreign countries, and had his capos bring their wives along so they could be passed off as vacations.
 Remembering how Pistone's infiltration had damaged the family, he also decreed that all prospective made men had to have a working relationship with an incumbent member for at least eight years before becoming made, in hopes of ensuring new mafiosi were as reliable as possible.
 Unusually for bosses of his era, he actively encouraged his men to have their sons made as well.
 In Massino's view, this would make it less likely that a capo would turn informer, since if that happened the defector's son would face almost certain death.